-Marketability of the Units and the Shares, No Listing, and Exit Strategy
+Marketability of the Shares, No Listing, and Exit Strategy

-There is currently no formal market for the Units, or the warrants included in the Units, or the Common Shares, nor is it expected that one will develop.
-The Units and the Common Shares will be sold pursuant to exemptions from applicable securities laws and any disposition of Units, the warrants included in the Units, and the Common Shares will require compliance with such laws, including resale restrictions.
-Consequently, it is possible that Unit holders and Shareholders of Common Shares may not be able to liquidate their investment and that the Units as a whole, the warrants included in the Units, and/or the Shares may not be readily acceptable as collateral for loans.
+There is currently no formal market for the Common Shares, nor is it expected that one will develop.
+The Common Shares will be sold pursuant to exemptions from applicable securities laws and any disposition the Common Shares will require compliance with such laws, including resale restrictions.
+Consequently, it is possible that Shareholders of Common Shares may not be able to liquidate their investment and that the Shares may not be readily acceptable as collateral for loans.

-The Units, the warrants forming part of the Units, and the Common Shares are not currently listed on any stock exchange, market, or quotation system, and the Issuer has no plans in place to list any of Units, the warrants, or the Common Shares on any of the foregoing.
+The Common Shares are not currently listed on any stock exchange, market, or quotation system, and the Issuer has no plans in place to list any of the Common Shares on any of the foregoing.